janvanzeghbroeck/Seeing-Taste/README.md

 ## The Data

 New Belgium has graciously provided tasting and scientific data for me to work with.
 Real world data can be messy and this was no exception.
-Using Pandas, Regular Expressions, and some smart while loops I was able to correct typos, fill in missing values, and extract id numbers from strings.
+Using Pandas, Regular Expressions, and some well nested while loops I was able to correct typos, fill in missing values, and extract id numbers from strings.

 Figure 2, (below, left) shows the tasting data for the latest 19 tasting sessions.
 Each taster There are 4 main beer qualities that the tasters evaluate: flavor, clarity, aroma, and body.
 The red line shows the average taster score where a higher value indicates that more tasters thought that quality was Not True to Brand.
 On the right, are 4 scientific measurements for those same 19 sessions.